ereshkigalfr/Mod1/dev/Quest list.md

 * +0.02 rep
 * Unlocks craft of the P-M16 weapon at workbench LL2
 * Unlocks purchase of P-16 weapon at Terragroup Knight LL1
+* Adds the P-M16 preset permanently to the followings bots:
+    * TG Raiders
+    * TG Followers
+    * USEC
+    * BEAR

 ### 7th quest
 Name: New caliber